ctxzero/ctxzero/README.md

 Focused on network, web application, and Active Directory penetration testing.
-Active on TryHackMe and transitioning to Hack The Box soon.
+Active on TryHackMe and HackTheBox.

 Currently aiming for CPTS and OSCP certifications.
 I’ll share write-ups and my journey here.